Looking for an easy way to add Instagram hashtag feeds to WordPress?

 To do that yourself, navigate to Appearance » Widgets from your WordPress dashboard.
 Then locate the Instagram Feed widget and drag it to your footer widget area.

-Make sure you click Save and Done before heading to your website to see your hashtag feed in action.
+Make sure you click Save and Done before heading to your website to see your Instagram hashtag widget for WordPress in action.

 There you have it!